agda/agda/doc/user-manual/language/built-ins.lagda.rst

 - ``primFloatEquality 0.0 -0.0`` returns ``false``.

 For numerical comparisons, use the ``primFloatNumericalEquality`` and ``primFloatNumericalLess`` primitives.
-These are implemented by the corresponding Haskell functions with the following exceptions:
+These are implemented by the corresponding Haskell functions with the following behaviour and
+exceptions:

 - ``primFloatNumericalEquality 0.0 -0.0`` returns ``true``.
 - ``primFloatNumericalEquality NaN NaN`` returns ``false``.